oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/faq.md

 For step-by-step instructions on how to move your validator node to a new server, please consult the [Migrating Validator to a New Server section](/docs/hub-validator/operate-validator/upgrade-migrate#migrating-validator-to-a-new-server).

+---
+### Q. How can I obtain the complete list of stakers?
+You can obtain the list of stakers by calling the [getValidatorStakes](https://github.com/oasysgames/oasys-genesis-contract/blob/412faff50fd66546082792a34fda1108d5a7a355/contracts/StakeManager.sol#L601) function on the [StakeManager](/docs/architecture/hub-layer/contract#preset-contracts) contract.

+For users who prefer a GUI interface, we are considering proofing the StakeManager on [Explorer](https://explorer.oasys.games/address/0x0000000000000000000000000000000000001001).
+However, due to the unconventional deployment method, it poses a challenge, and we have not yet implemented it.

+---
 ### Frequently Used Commands for Hub
 | Command                                             | Description                                                                                        |
 | -------------------------------------               | ----------------------------------------------                                                     |
 | `admin_addPeer`                                     | **Adds a new remote peer to the list of tracked static nodes.**                                    |